-We drove towards Montefegatesi in the Tuscan hills on a dewy spring morning.
-A lonely cyclist was struggling along the swirling gradients, and songbirds were in full voice.
+We drove to Montefegatesi in the Tuscan hills on a dewy spring morning.
+A lonely cyclist was struggling up the swirling gradients, and songbirds were in full voice.
 Meanwhile, in the surrounding woodlands, a forester was cutting down his favourite crop.
 I wasn’t aware of its existence until today.
-It was just somewhere on the map I could not pronounce.

-Since I can’t live outside an urban colony, I was astonished by its hilltop isolation – that such a remote place can survive without the phantom economy of tourism.
+Since I can’t survive outside an urban colony, I was astonished by its hilltop isolation – that such a remote place can survive without the phantom economy of tourism.
 Montefegatesi exists in defiance of the great acceleration.
-I wondered how difficult it must be to obtain the essentials over winter.
+I began to wonder how difficult it must be to obtain the essentials over winter.
 It takes hours to get anywhere.

-I lowered my head as we entered a tiny Catholic chapel – a bucolic cave that once married souls in black and white.
+I lowered my head as we entered a tiny Catholic chapel together – a bucolic cave that once married souls in black and white.
 Three rows each for bride and groom.
 It was a reminder of the smallness of our lives.
 That we are just passing through.
-We walked along its medieval slabs as two specks in an ossified landscape, one that doesn’t need to change as there’s nothing left for us to do.
+We walked along its medieval slabs as two specks in an ossified landscape, one that doesn’t change as there’s nothing left for us to do.
+Its over you see.

-Carrying satellites in our pockets and with sunshine on our cheeks, we departed into the Tuscan green sea.
+Carrying satellites in our pockets and with sunshine on our cheeks, we departed into the electric green sea.